ncatlab/nlab-content/pages/8/1/7/4/4718/content.md

 The concept of _nonunital ring_ is like that of [[ring]] but without the requirement of the existence of an [[identity]] element ("unit" element).

 Historically, this was in fact the original meaning of "ring", and while mostly "ring" has come to mean by default the version with identity element, nonunital rings still play a role (see e.g. the review in [Anderson 06](#Anderson06)) and in some areas of mathematics "nonunital ring" is still the default meaning of "ring".
-In particular, non-unital rings may naturally be identified with $\mathbb{Z}$-[[augmented algebra|augmented]] unital rings, see the discussion [below](#AsSlicesOfRings).
+In particular, non-unital rings may naturally be identified with the [[augmentation ideals]] of $\mathbb{Z}$-[[augmented algebra|augmented]] unital rings, see the discussion [below](#AsSlicesOfRings).

 +-- {: .num_remark}
 ###### Remark on terminology